Machine-Learing/Recommendation-System/README.md

 # Data columns (10 columns)

-- Id
+- Id: row ID
-- ProductId
+- productId: Unique identifier for the product
-- UserId
+- UserId: Unqiue identifier for the user
-- ProfileName
+- ProfileName: Profile name of the user
-- HelpfulnessNumerator
+- HelpfulnessNumerator: Number of users who found the review helpful
-- HelpfulnessDenominator
+- HelpfulnessDenom: Number of users who indicated whether they found the review helpful or not
-- Score (1~5)
+- Score: Rating between 1 and 5
-- Time
+- Time: Timestamp for the review
-- Summary
+- Summary: Brief sumary of the review
-- Text
+- Text: Text of the review

 ### We used 'ProductId', 'UserId', 'Score' and 'Text'